Yukki64/PySAS/README.md

 # PySAS

-Repository for python based sprite atlas slicer.
+Command line tool for slicing a sprite atlas written in python.